 A side effect of this is the natural file order often represents the appropriate order.

 However, you may also indicate the order of chapters and frames by providing a table of contents,

 The table of contents is built with small blocks as shown below.
 All of the fields in the blocks are optional:

 --- title: "My Title" sub-title: "My sub-title" link: "my-link" sections:

-The sections field allows you to nest more blocks.
-The link fields may accept the chunk that should be linked to.
+linkis the chapter Identifier that should be linked to.
 Alternatively, you may provide a fully qualified link as defined in Linking.

 Here is an example

 Generally speaking the title and sub-title fields in this file should be the same as what is found in the subsequently named chunks.